We mailed all motor vehicle bills October 21, 2014 with a January 1, 2015 due date. The last day to pay without interest is February 2, 2015.

 According to Connecticut state law, delays in receiving the bill, or not receiving it at all, do not relieve residents or businesses from missing payment deadlines or the resulting interest.
-If you do not receive a bill for property that you owned as of October 1, 2010, please call 860-465-3023.DEPARTMENT RESPONSIBILITIES
+If you do not receive a bill for property that you owned as of October 1, 2013 by August 1st, please call 860-465-3029.

 Windham refers to their Tax Collector as the Revenue Collector because the office is responsible for the billing and collection of water-sewer charges, parking tickets, code enforcement fines, copies and other miscellaneous revenue as well as all taxes.

 As of September 2013 we also collect for the Town of Chaplin, in our WIndham office.